openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func scrollToBottom(speed!: Int64 = 600): Unit
 ```

-**Functionality:** Swipes on the control to reach the bottom, applicable to scrollable controls.
+**Functionality:** Swipes to the bottom on the control, applicable to scrollable controls.

 **System Capability:** SystemCapability.Test.UiTest